 Generally, animal proteins are recommended over plant proteins because the digestive system can digest animal proteins easier.
 However, research has shown that up to 98% of hemp protein is digestible because it contains the proteins edestin and albumin, which the body finds quite easy to break down.
 Some non-hemp protein products also contain trypsin inhibitors, which hinder the digestion and absorption of proteins in the stomach and small intestines.
 Hemp protein does not contain trypsin inhibitors, which makes it a good choice for those with related digestive issues, or who just want to go vegan.

 Just 30 grams of hemp protein powder can provide 12-15 grams of protein, making it easier to consume a high amount of protein in a drink or a plate of food by using it as an additive.
 Furthermore, hemp protein contains all nine essential amino acids:

 Even though hemp protein contains low levels of lysine and leucine, it makes up for it by having high levels of tyrosine.
-Tyrosine helps in improving cognition, especially in stressful situations.
-Hemp protein also contains arginine, which boosts blood flow.
+Tyrosine has been stated to help in improving cognition, especially in stressful situations.
+Hemp protein also contains arginine, which may boost blood flow.

 Hemp protein contains high levels of healthy unsaturated fats

 Hemp protein powder goes through a much simpler refinery process compared to other protein products, and contains more healthy fats, which makes it easier to incorporate heart-healthy fats into your diet.